lrfinotti/cybr201_book/12-Factorization.md

     return factorization
 ```

 Note that we've used Sage's `next_prime`.
-If not using Sage, we would need to use some primality test, which can be difficult, to find the next prime.
-But note that this is the case in which a probabilistic test is fine: it might slow things down in the unlikely event that it gives a false positive, but it will not produce a fake prime factor.
+If not using Sage, we would need to use some primality test, which can be time consuming, to find the next prime.
+But note that this is a case in which a probabilistic test is fine: it might slow things down in the unlikely event that it gives a false positive, but it will not produce a fake prime factor.

-We would be testing element after element, so if some number $q$ is composite and the test has told us that it is prime, then $q$ will not divide the number, since it must be made of smaller prime factors that do not divide the number anymore at this point.
+Indeed, we would be testing element after element, so if some number $q$ is composite and the test has told us that it is prime, then $q$ will not divide the number, since it must be made of smaller prime factors that do not divide the number anymore at this point.

 Thus, we would have an unnecessary division, but no error is introduced in the result.